chrisdennett/sanity-gatsby-ARTFLY/README.md

 A place for all of chris and jennie's projects with two main purposes.

-- A showcase to help us get funding for more projects.
+- A portfolio for Chris and Jennie Dennett's projects
-- A personal scrapbook of memories.
+- Helps our old brains remember what we've done!

 ---